sheltermanager/asm3/doc/manual/animals.rst

 automatically keep track of how many days the animal has been on your shelter and how much it has cost.

-In addition, you can add cost types through the *Settings->Lookup Data->Cost Types* menu and allocate costs for anything else your shelter has spent on the animal (eg: Microchipping).
+In addition, you can add cost types through the :menuselection:`Settings --> Lookup Data --> Cost Types` menu and allocate costs for anything else your shelter has spent on the animal (eg: Microchipping).
 Vaccinations and medical treatments have a cost field that you can set for each treatment and they will be automatically totalled up at the bottom of the costs screen along with a current running cost for all time and a balance, calculated from total costs less any donations allocated to the animal.

 By default, when the animal is adopted, ASM will automatically convert the current boarding cost/time into a separate cost record so it can be preserved.